Home > core > fillGaps.m

 parameter is true, only the first type of

-unconnectivity is considered (opt, default false)
+unconnectivity is considered (optional, default false)

 useModelConstraints true if the constraints specified in the model